How much do bloggers REALLY earn in 2026? (Statistics from the Blogging Income Survey 2026)

 Analysis

-From the data, it appears there is a very strong correlation between length of time blogging and income.
+From the data, it appears that there is a VERY strong correlation between length of time blogging and income.
 This shows that perseverance definitely pays off in blogging!

 Comparison with last year